0xReki/0xreki.github.io/_posts/2022/2022-11-02-omg-we-got-hacked.md

 {:class="ml-1 pl-4" style="border-left: 1px solid"}
 > Lastly any links that you have indexed in the search engines will be de-indexed based off 0f blackhat techniques that we used in the past to de-index 0ur targets.

-OK, this is actually believable, but there are also means to combat this.
+OK, this is actually believable, it's rather expensive to do, but there are also means to combat this, so not a real threat.

 {:class="ml-1 pl-4" style="border-left: 1px solid"}
 > H0w do i stop this?